 **Helpful tips and common mistakes

-I’m sure that by reading the recipe you’ve assumed that these orange cardamom raisin buns require some work.
+I'm sure that by reading the recipe you've assumed that these orange cardamom raisin buns require some work.
 Funnily enough, I wanted to skip the tedious step of making a croissant so I went with a shortcut route.
-Unfortunately, even this shortcut route still requires a handful of steps.
+This shortcut route still requires a handful of steps but it's slightly easier than making croissants!

 Let's start by making an enriched dough.
 I wanted soft flaky layers so there are eggs and butter in the dough itself.
 Knead until smooth and let it rise until doubled in size, about 1 hour.